1st Edition

 Chapter 11: Displaying Byzantine Dress

-Kathrin Colburn and Elizabeth Dospěl-Williams
+Kathrin Colburn and Elizabeth Dospěl Williams

 Biography

-Jennifer L. Ball is a professor of Early Christian and Byzantine Art History at The City University of New York.
+Jennifer Ball is a professor of Early Christian and Byzantine Art History at The City University of New York.
 Her research interests encompass textiles and dress, and portrait representations of dress.
-Much of her research considers the movement of textiles, and other material culture, around Afro-Eurasia, in the Byzantine, Islamic and Western medieval worlds.
-She is a frequent lecturer at the Metropolitan Museum of Art and has held fellowships at The Metropolitan Museum of Art and Princeton University’s Program in Hellenic Studies.
+Much of her research considers the movement of textiles, and other material culture, around Afro-Eurasia, in the Byzantine, Islamic, and Western medieval worlds.
+She is a frequent lecturer at The Metropolitan Museum of Art and has held fellowships at The Metropolitan Museum of Art and Princeton University’s Program in Hellenic Studies.
 She is the recipient of teaching awards including the Claire Tow Distinguished Teacher Award at Brooklyn College.